MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/batch.md

 :::image type="content" source="../media/how-to/global-batch/global-batch.png" alt-text="Screenshot that shows the model deployment dialog in Azure OpenAI Studio with Global-Batch deployment type highlighted." lightbox="../media/how-to/global-batch/global-batch.png":::

 > [!TIP]
 > Each line of your input file for batch processing has a `model` attribute that requires a global batch **deployment name**.
 For a given input file, all names must be the same deployment name.
 This is different from OpenAI where the concept of model deployments does not exist.
+>
+> For the best performance, we recommend submitting large files for patch processing rather than a large number of small files with only a few lines in each file.

 ::: zone pivot="programming-language-ai-studio"